Xilinx/SDAccel_Examples/README.md

 ### 1. GETTING STARTED

 Collection of examples geared at teaching the user best practices in how to use different features of SDAccel and start on their own application.

+It is primarily recommended to start with [Hello World][] example which makes the new users aware about the basic structure of an SDAccel based Application.

 ### 2. ACCELERATION